 Using the technically feasible is not always the most practical thing

 Everything is getting smaller and more complex.
-But what does the use of ever smaller components mean for quality and what effects does this have on the price for the manufacture of electronics?
-In general, one can say that the smaller the components, the worse they are visually, i.e. they are worse and more difficult to control.
+But what does the use of ever-smaller components mean for quality and what effects does this have on the price for the manufacture of electronics?
+In general, one can say that the smaller the components, the worse they are visual, i.e. they are worse and more difficult to control.
 Additional test steps, such as X-raying BGAs, may be necessary.

 In addition, the small size places higher demands on the manufacturing technology and requires a high degree of precision in the PCB layout (footprints, template data, etc.).
 Even the smallest mistakes often have serious consequences and have a direct impact on the manufacturability and quality of the PCB assembly.
 All of this increases the PCB assembly cost for the SMD assembly!

 When designing and developing electronics, you should, therefore, ask yourself whether your application requires the use of the smallest SMT sizes (e.g. 0201, pitch 0.3, etc.).
 If your module offers enough space, check the designs used and check alternatives.
 Larger PCB components save money, time and – yes – nerves when manufacturing and commissioning electronics.